Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/clone-and-combine-documents/insert-document-at-mail-merge/_index.md

 ---
-title: Insert Document At Mail Merge linktitle:Insert Document At Mail Merge
+title: Insert Document At Mail Merge
+linktitle: Insert Document At Mail Merge
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to insert document into another during mail merge using Aspose.Words for .NET.
 type: docs